 Graphic Design Basics

 Consider the concept of "Love" and what it means to you.
 A designer will likely chose shapes, colors and supporting text to help communicate what that means to them or their client.
-They might use a shape like a heart, words like passion and/or colors like red or pink.
-Because everyone has their own opinion no two designs will communicate the exact same meaning or be interpreted the same by people who view the results.
+They might use a shape like a heart, words like "passion" and colors like red or pink.
+Because everyone has their own opinion, no two designs will communicate the exact same meaning or be interpreted the same by people who view the results.
 Use these Design Basics below to develop a strong foundation for each element that goes into design theory.